lmarchetti02/grada/README.md

 ---

-# Graphs For Data Analysis
+# GRADA: Graphs for Data Analysis

 > A library for rendering beautiful plots of analyzed data: scatter plot with error bars and fit curves.